hughrun/writenow/README.md

   Displays the help page.

+  If you prefer, you can run **man writenow** to see this as a man page.

 #### writenow publish

   Syncs your local output directory with your remote directory. i.e. this 'publishes' any posts that you have generated on your local machine but not yet deployed to your server, and updates/transfers any other files that have been changed or added like images, RSS files or CSS.